-Fiber is linked to reducing the risk of gastrointestinal-related conditions including constipation, IBS, colitis, colon polyps and GI tract cancers, particularly colon cancer, according to July 2013 research published in Gastroenterology.
+High-fiber foods are linked to reducing the risk of gastrointestinal-related conditions including constipation, IBS, colitis, colon polyps and GI tract cancers, particularly colon cancer, according to July 2013 research in Gastroenterology.
 What's more, fiber can also help you lose weight since it takes longer to digest, keeping you fuller for longer, per the AHA.

 2. They Contain Protective Antioxidants